Give Someone the Gift of Sight this Ramadan

 We are truly blessed to reach this auspicious month once again.
 As Ramadan 2019 arrives, we humbly ask Allah (SWT) to accept our prayers and donations throughout the coming month.
 Ameen.

-The actual month of Ramadan teaches us a kind of discipline we should generally adopt, and the particular character we should be employing in our lives.
+The Holy month of Ramadan teaches us the kind of discipline that we should adopt throughout the year and the particular character that we should be employing in our daily lives.

-Ramadan is not just about refraining from eating and drinking between the hours of sunrise and sunset.
-Some of the notable acts we abstain from during Ramadan, such as bad language, backbiting, harming others, seeing or committing evil deeds, speaking ill of others – are all sins and should be avoided in the first place.
+After all, Ramadan is not just about refraining from eating and drinking between the hours of sunrise and sunset.
+Some of the notable acts that we must abstain from during Ramadan, such as using bad language, backbiting, harming others, seeing or committing evil deeds, and speaking ill of others – are all sins.
+Therefore, we should be avoiding them in the first place.

-Therefore, this Holy month is a clear reminder of how we should aim to be and to continue to be.
-Furthermore, this blessed month also serves to remind us of what we have and what we often take for granted.
+As a result, this blessed month is a clear reminder of how we should aim to act and behave, both now and in the future.
+Furthermore, Ramadan also serves to remind us of what we have and what we often take for granted.

 For example, if a man is accustomed to fine dining in his very own mansion, what use would he have for a stale piece of bread and a tent?
-But for the man who is accustomed to starving on the cold streets, it could mean the difference between life and death – really puts things into perspective, doesn’t it?
+But for his brother who is accustomed to starving on the cold streets, it could mean the difference between life and death.
+This really puts things into perspective, doesn’t it?

 “Vision is the art of seeing what is invisible to others…”